-This year the t-shirts will be purple.
+This year the t-shirts will be blue.
 We will also outfit our volunteers in ‘Safety Orange’ so that they’ll be easy for participants to spot.

 Once I choose my size, can I change my mind?

 Yes, you will be able to edit your t-shirt size until September 14, 2018 through the online registration page.

 What if it rains?